gcorbin/archive-computational-experiments/README.md

 - ensure that the input data files are the same by comparing hashes
 - build the executable (if a compiled language is used)
 - run the stored command
+- compare stored outputs with computed outputs (optional) *not implemented yet*

 The following assumptions are made about the experiment setup:
 - the code is versioned with git